 That feeling can be inspired by all sorts of things, both little and big.
-Delivering something unexpected, surprising, novel, unique.
+Delivering something unexpected, surprising, novel, and unique.
 Whether it’s a view of the Eiffel Tower whilst immersed in the bath or in a relatively small service.
 The taste of a drink or a meal, its presentation.
-In the architect or designer responsible for the décor, the chandeliers, lighting and chairs.
+The architect or designer is responsible for the décor, the chandeliers, the lighting, and the chairs.
 The art.
-The ambience.
+The ambiance.
 The people.
 It’s about creating ‘magic’ and delivering this – and the dream – to each individual guest, all the time.

 Suite at Plaza Athénée, Paris.